trendmicro/cloudone-container-security-helm/README.md

 - In Azure Kubernetes Service (AKS), network policy are supported by [Azure Network Policies or Calico](https://docs.microsoft.com/en-us/azure/aks/use-network-policies).
 - In Google Kubernetes Engine (GKE), you could enable [network policy enforcement](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy) for a cluster.

+**Note**: If you are running Container Security in a **Red Hat OpenShift** environment, network isolation mitigation is only supported for pods whose security context is acceptable by oversight controller's SecurityContextConstraint.
+If you want to let Container Security isolate pods that are not allowed by default, you can use overrides.yaml to override the default setting.

 By default, Container Security Continuous Compliance will create a Kubernetes network policy on your behalf.
 If you want to create it manually, follow the steps below:
 1. Change the value of `cloudOne.oversight.enableNetworkPolicyCreation` to `false`, as seen below: